 Your current client list may not reflect the market that follows you online.
 Check all your networks to find out who is interested in your content.

 When you first have a presence on the internet you have nothing to compare with and no one gives you that information for free.
-To start with, any business will take time to find their perfect balance between marketing message and audience.
+To start with, any business will take time to find the perfect balance between marketing message and audience.

 Begin by writing blog posts for different age groups, genders and interest groups then share them across the relevant networks.